Coaching Resources & Tools for Growth

 by Tasha Eurich

-Insight shows that although most people think they know themselves, true self-awareness, both internally and in how others see us, is surprisingly rare and powerful.
-Drawing on research and real-world examples, Tasha Eurich outlines the barriers that keep us from seeing ourselves clearly and offers practical strategies to build deeper self-knowledge that improves decision-making, relationships, leadership, and fulfillment.
+Insight: The Surprising Truth About How Others See Us, How We See Ourselves, and Why the Answers Matter More Than We Think shows that although most people think they know themselves, true self-awareness, both internally and in how others see us, is surprisingly rare and powerful.
+Drawing on research and real-world examples, Tasha Eurich outlines the barriers that keep us from seeing ourselves clearly and offers tools to build deeper self-knowledge that improves decision-making, relationships, leadership, and fulfillment.

 Start Stop Continue Exercise